MrNeRF/gaussian-splatting-cuda/README.md

 # "3D Gaussian Splatting for Real-Time Radiance Field Rendering" Reproduction in C++ and CUDA

-#  NVIDIA GeForce RTX 3090

-    tandt/truck:
-        ~180 seconds for 7000 iterations (Latest 2023-08-17)
-        ~200 seconds for 7000 iterations (2023-08-16)

-Investigation using NCU, to investigate performance bottlenecks.

 This repository contains a reproduction of the Gaussian-Splatting software, originally developed by Inria and the Max Planck Institut for Informatik (MPII).
 The reproduction is written in C++ and CUDA.
 I have used the source code from the original [repo](https://github.com/graphdeco-inria/gaussian-splatting) as blueprint for my first implementation.
 The original code is written in Python and PyTorch.